google-deepmind/mujoco/doc/programming.rst

 copied from the model, as well as a headlight which is in light position 0 when present.

 The above procedure is the most common approach, and it updates the entire scene at each frame.
-In addition, we provide two functions for finer control. :ref:`mjv_updateCamera` updates only the camera (i.e. maps the abstract mjvCamera to the low-level mjvGLCamera) but does not touch the geoms or lights.
+In addition, we provide two functions for finer control. :ref:`mjv_updateCamera` updates only the camera (i.e., maps the abstract mjvCamera to the low-level mjvGLCamera) but does not touch the geoms or lights.
 This is useful when the user is moving the camera rapidly but the simulation state has not changed - in that case there is no point in re-creating the lists of geoms and lights.

 More advanced rendering effects can be achieved by manipulating the list of abstract geoms.
 For example, the user can add custom geoms at the end of the list.
-Sometimes it is desirable to render a sequence of simulation states (i.e. a trajectory) and not just the current state.
+Sometimes it is desirable to render a sequence of simulation states (i.e., a trajectory) and not just the current state.
 For this purpose, we have provided the function :ref:`mjv_addGeoms` which adds the geoms corresponding to the current simulation state to the list already in mjvScene.
 It does not change the list of lights, because lighting is additive and having too many lights will make the scene too bright.
 Importantly,